Dawneliz/Dawneliz/README.md

 - 👋 Hi, I’m @Dawneliz
-- 👀 I’m interested in learning more.
+- 👀 Datadawn is my name data is my game.
-- 🌱 I’m currently working on my group final project for a Data Science program at Entity Academy.
+- 🌱 I’m currently working on finding a job, fixing my resume to a simpler format
-- 💞️ I’m looking to collaborate on hopefully something interesting.
+- 💞️ I am a Data Scientist at heart
-- 📫 How to reach me: LinkedIn, call me, text me or email me
+- 📫 How to reach me: LinkedIn: www.linkedin.com/in/datadawn or email me @ Dawneliz73@gmail.com

 Still learning this GitHub shin dig.